Medicare Advantage vs Medigap plans

 You must have a primary care physician with an HMO, and the nice thing about this is that they're going to know about all of your care so that you don't have one doctor canceling out what another doctor is doing.

 You will have a predictable co-pay for the calendar year.
 For example, if you have an appointment with your primary care physician, you'll know how much that's going to cost in advance.
 Additionally, you'll know how much your specialist is going to cost.
 And you'll also know how much it's going to cost to go to the hospital.

-This next one is my favorite: the maximum out of pocket for medical expenses.
+This next “pro” is my favorite: the maximum out of pocket for medical expenses.
 (Keep in mind that it doesn't apply to your medications).

 Also, another popular benefit that many Medicare Advantage plans offer is extra benefits.

-Now let's take a look at some of the cons of Medicare Advantage.
+Now let's take a look at some cons of Medicare Advantage.

-Well, first of all, it's usually limited to a local network of doctors and you have less choice.
+First of all, Medicare Advantage is usually limited to a local network of doctors and you have less choice.

-Let me give you an example that's pertinent to where I live in San Diego.
-We have a healthcare system called Scripps.
-There are many different Scripps medical groups and clinics all over San Diego.
+Let me give you an example that's pertinent to where I used to live in San Diego.
+We had a healthcare system called Scripps.
+There are different Scripps medical groups and clinics all over San Diego.
 For example, Scripps Coastal, Scripps Clinic, Scripps Mercy, etc.